Static Electricity (AQA GCSE Physics)

 • One example is sticking a balloon to the wall:

-• Rubbing a balloon on a woolen jumper transfers electrons onto the balloon by friction
+• Rubbing a balloon on a woollen jumper transfers electrons onto the balloon by friction

-• The balloon is now negatively charged whilst the jumper is left positively charged
+• The balloon becomes negatively charged and the jumper becomes positively charged

 Sparking